D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/Gathered_vocabulary.md

 # Data processing

-Show the different types of procesing that can be involved in classical drilling data.
+Show the different types of processing that can be involved in classical drilling data.

-As some processing requires parametrization, it is simpler to treat each processing step as a entity in the graph.
+**Modelling remark** We use a *data flow* approach to As some processing requires parametrization, it is simpler to treat each processing step as a entity in the graph.
 The general structure then applies

 ```